-The Advanced Clinical Practice Fellowship (ACPF) program provides the opportunity for registered nurses (RN) and nurse practitioners (NP) to develop their skills, knowledge, and expertise while advancing a project that will meet a need or gap in service within their organizations, with support from a mentor(s), the organization where the RN/NP is employed and RNAO.
+The Advanced Clinical Practice Fellowship (ACPF) program provides opportunities for registered nurses (RN) and nurse practitioners (NP) to develop their skills, knowledge and expertise.
+How?
+By advancing projects that will meet a need or gap in service within their organizations, with support from mentors, from the organization that employs them – and from RNAO.

-This initiative is aimed at developing and promoting nursing knowledge and expertise, and improving client care and health outcomes in Ontario.
-Clients are defined as individuals, families, groups or communities.
+This initiative is aimed at developing and promoting nursing knowledge and expertise to improve client care and health outcomes in Ontario.

 |Nov.
 1, 2022||Jan.
 6, 2023||Jan.
 13, 2023|

 |*NOTE: All timelines are provided for reference only.
 Schedules and dates may be subject to change without notice.
 Please contact program staff or visit our website to confirm.|